What Is Sustainable Forestry and Management?

 • Low, open and grassy, they can be more affected by winds, floods and other disturbances.

-• Their saplings, shrubs, brush and mast (the fruits, nuts and seeds of woody plants) offer cover and habitat for small animals and songbirds to roost, feed and nest.
+• Their saplings, shrubs, brush and mast (the fruits, nuts and seeds of woody plants) offer cover and sustainable wildlife habitats for small animals and songbirds to roost, feed and nest.

 Stands of woods with fungi and moss species